smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 ## Business Model
 ### Direct to Consumer
-- The product would be served to the user through an app, that will help collect user data and also server future additions to the entire product line like subscriptions
+~~- The product would be served to the user through an app, that will help collect user data and also server future additions to the entire product line like subscriptions ~~
+- The consumer can directly order from our platform, which would contain a larger array of products and would also serve as the base for any future innovations under the same umbrella
 ### Aggregator Platforms
-- Will also be listed on aggregator platforms to increase the top of the funnel
+- Will also be listed on aggregator platforms to increase the visibility of the product to a wider segment of users
-- The products listed will be price adjusted and only limited products would be available on aggregators and a wider variety of products would be present in the app
+- The products listed will be price adjusted and only limited products would be available on aggregators.

-### *EXPECTATIONS 2025-26*
+### Strategic Roadmap
-*By targeting two niche intially:*
-- *Health conscious consumers*
-- *Corporate employees*

-*We aim to build trust in the product in these to segments of audience.*
+1. Have diverse SKUs with weekly rotating menus
+2. Introduce the subscription model for this service
+3. Announce the option to have the meal cooked for you

 ---
-## Product Details
+## Product Details (discuss)
 Diced provides:
-- **Meticulously prepared meal kits** with fresh ingredients.
+- **Meticulously prepared meal kits**
+- prepared with fresh ingredients.  %% want to explain that each item would be prepared after the order is placed %%
-- Easy-to-follow recipes tailored to:
-	- Dietary preferences
-	- Fitness goals
 - Focus on:
-	- Freshly Sourced Ingredients
 	- Transparency
 	- Quality

----

-## Cost Structure
-- cost that we would bear
-	- production cost (50-55%)
-		- raw material procurement
-		- logistics (40-45%)
-		- preparation and delivery (20-25%)
-	- operating cost (40-45% of the total expense incurred)
-		- marketing (45-50%)
-		- personnel (30-35%)
-		- tech (25-30%)
+-
 ---

 ## Go-To-Market Strategy (GTM)